YOU WILL NOT PLAY WAGNER

-Lilia: It all started on a December afternoon in my driveway where I served traditional latkes in non traditional COVID-19 style to our friends Michael and Annette Miller.
-Annette said to me, “I have a play, and I want you to direct it.”
-This is how I learned about a South-African playwright Victor Gordon and his play “You Will Not Play Wagner.”
-Fast forward four months — and what had started as a Zoom theatre idea has evolved into a short film currently in a pre-production stage!
+“It all started on a December afternoon in my driveway.
+I was serving traditional latkes in a non-traditional, COVID-19-sensitive style to my friends, Michael and Annette Miller.
+Annette said to me, ‘I have a play, and I want you to direct it.’
+This is how I learned about South-African playwright Victor Gordon and his play, You Will Not Play Wagner.
+Fast forward four months, and what had started as a Zoom theatre idea had evolved into a full-fledged film!”

 Tell us more about this evolution and who is helping to create this vision.

-Lilia: The play itself has been turned into a script after multiple back-and-fourth drafts between Boston and Pretoria.
-Avi Hoffman has come on board to play a role of an ultimate deal-breaker; Director of Photography Rick Macomber, a two-time winner of the prestigious Emmy Award, will be filming Annette Miller in Lennox, MA in her role as Esther, a Holocaust survivor.
-A patron of the prestigious conductors’ competition (held virtually this memorable year!).
-Roland Novitsky, a talented Israeli cinematographer, will be filming an actor in Tel-Aviv in the role of Ya’akov, an Israeli conductor who gets into the final stage of the contest.
-The Hatch, Emmy’s, Telly’s and Monitor award-winning editor Christo Tsiaras will put it all together.
+“The play itself had been turned into a script after multiple back-and-fourth drafts between Boston and Pretoria.
+Then Avi Hoffman came on board to play the role of an ultimate deal-breaker.
+Director of Photography Rick Macomber, a two-time winner of the prestigious Emmy Award, filmed Annette Miller in Lennox, MA as she played Esther, a Holocaust survivor and patron of the prestigious conductors’ competition (held virtually this memorable year!).
+Roland Novitsky, an Israeli Public Broadcasting Corporation (IPBC) cameraman, filmed Ofek Cohen in Tel Aviv as he played Ya’akov, an Israeli conductor who makes it to the final stage of the contest.
+The Hatch, Emmy, Telly’s and Monitor award-winning editor Christo Tsiaras ultimately put it all together.”

 Are there certain themes or questions this production is asking?

-Lilia: Who and what defines the Israeli narrative, its national myth?
-To what degree does the trauma of the past hold the grip on the present?
+“Who and what defines the Israeli narrative— its national myth?
+To what degree does the trauma of the past hold a grip on the present?
 Is moving on and into the future even possible without accommodating the past?
-Could the two irreconcilable positions be reconciled?
-And simply, could two people, each passionately believing in their one and only truth, hear each other?
+Could two irreconcilable positions be reconciled?
+To put it simply: is it possible for two people who passionately believe in their respective, singular truths to hear each other?”